 After the wreath-laying ceremony, the parade continues through Downtown Crossing to the Old State House, where the current Captain Commanding of the Ancient and Honorable Artillery Company will do the traditional reading of the Declaration of Independence at 10am from the Old State House balcony - exactly where it was first read to Boston citizens on July 18, 1776.

-Time TBA - Middlesex County Volunteers Play Fifes & Drums - Throughout Downtown Crossing
+10am - 4:30pm - Middlesex County Volunteers Play Fifes & Drums - At Long Wharf

 - Adirondack III - USS Constitution Turn-Around Cruise with Continental breakfast- July 4